Wooden greenhouse in Kenya is important for Food security It is among the big four agendas in Kenyas’ race to achieve vision 2030.

 It involves the use of perforated plastic pipes that are arranged in rows along with the greenhouse into the roots of the plant.

 - There is maximum output on produce per unit area compared to the traditional methods of farming.

 - Wooden greenhouse ensures optimum usage of the land.

 - Not labor-intensive.

 - The drip irrigation method applied uses little water which can be mixed with pesticides, herbicides, and fertilizers.
 Diseases do not easily spread from one on-farm to another and plants grow in rows for easy harvesting.

 On average, profits from greenhouses are higher than profits from open-field farmers.Mr wycliff onyango: client

 The return on investments from greenhouses is the main drive to improve greenhouse technology.
-Although there is a positive attitude towards greenhouse technology among small and medium-scale farmers in Kenya, additional attention towards proper farming practices is needed to increase the uptake of greenhouses.
+Although there is a positive attitude toward greenhouse technology among small and medium-scale farmers in Kenya, additional attention to proper farming practices is needed to increase the uptake of greenhouses.

-Greenscope horticulture has a wide ranges of quality wooden greenhouses in Kenya.
-We do construct small kitchen wooden greenhouses to Mega sizes for flower farms in Kenya , Uganda, Rwanda, Burundi, South Sudan and Tanzania.
+Greenscope horticulture has a wide range of quality wooden greenhouses in Kenya.
+We do construct small kitchen wooden greenhouses to Mega sizes for flower farms in Kenya, Uganda, Rwanda, Burundi, South Sudan, and Tanzania.